Finding the Right Doctor After a Car Accident in Utah

 - “I was in a car crash yesterday.
 I have a lot of neck pain and headaches.
 My urgent care doctor suggested an orthopedic doctor and physical therapy.
 Do you treat crash injuries, and what is your earliest appointment?”

-Please bring a copy of your photo ID, your insurance card, a list of your symptoms, as well as a photograph of the crash report number, if you possess one.
+Please bring a copy of your photo ID, your insurance card, a list of your symptoms, and a photograph of the crash report number, if you possess one.
 For the exam, wear clothes that are comfortable to move in.

 Records, Photos, And A Simple Plan You Can Follow